codeserk/website/content/terms/technology/kubernetes.md

   knowledge: 60
   scopes:
     - devops
-  summary: Awesome technology to orchestrate your services in production / CD environments (if you can affort it).
+  summary: Awesome technology to orchestrate your services in production / CD environments (if you can afford it).
 ---

-# orchegh